This is the multi-page printable view of this section. Click here to print.

 • Up to 50 tags can be added per resource

-Certificate Manager List page, you can view the operation history of the selected resource.
+You can view the operation history of the selected resource on the Certificate Manager List page.

 CategoryDetailed description

-• When you click the corresponding resource in the Work History List list, the Work History Details popup opens
+• Operation History List When you click the corresponding resource in the list, the Operation History Details popup opens

 Table.
 Certificate Manager operation history tab detailed information items

-You can apply for termination of the Certificate Manager service from the Samsung Cloud Platform Console.
+You can request the termination of the Certificate Manager service from the Samsung Cloud Platform Console.

 Caution

-If there are resources connected to the Certificate Manager service, you cannot cancel it.
+You cannot delete it if there are resources connected to the Certificate Manager service.
 To cancel the service, first delete the connected resources.

 To request termination of the Certificate Manager service, follow the steps below.

-1. All Services > Security > Certificate Manager Click the menu.
-Go to the Service Home page of Certificate Manager.
+1. Click the All Services > Security > Certificate Manager menu.
+1. Go to the Service Home page of Certificate Manager.

-3. Certificate Manager List Click the resource to view detailed information on the page.
-Certificate Manager Details You will be taken to the page.
+3. On the Certificate Manager List page, click the resource to view its detailed information.
+3. Navigate to the Certificate Manager Details page.

-5. Once termination is complete, check the service termination status in the Certificate Manager list.
+5. Once the termination is complete, verify the service termination status in the Certificate Manager list.

-The user can extract and enter the Certificate Chain certificate to be used when creating the Certificate Manager service.
+Users can extract and input the Certificate Chain certificate to be used when creating a Certificate Manager service.

 Extract Certificate Chain

-You can extract the Certificate Chain certificate value required when creating a Certificate Manager.
+You can extract the Certificate Chain value required when creating a Certificate Manager.

 Caution

-The Certificate Chain consists of Intermediate (Subordinate) certificates issued by a public certification authority to the Root certificate.
+The Certificate Chain consists of Intermediate (Subordinate) certificates issued by a trusted certification authority and the Root certificate.

-• Even if you have an existing Certificate Chain value, it is recommended to re-extract and register the Intermediate (Subordinate) certificate to the Root certificate through the Certificate Body file.
+• Even if you already have a Certificate Chain value, extract and register the Intermediate (Subordinate) certificate through the Root certificate again using the Certificate Body file.
+(Recommended)

 Reference

-If there are more than two Intermediate(Subordinate) certificates, extract the values for each certificate.
+If there are two or more Intermediate(Subordinate) certificates, extract the values for each certificate.

 To extract the Intermediate(Subordinate) certificate value, follow these steps.

-1. Run the crt file format certificate file on PC.
-The certificate window appears.
+1. Run the certificate file in crt format on the PC.
+The certificate window will appear.

-• If it is in PEM file format, change the file format to crt.
+• If the file is in PEM format, convert it to a .crt file.

-3. Click the certificate under the Root and click Certificate View.
+3. Click the certificate under Root and click View Certificate.

-4. Click the Details tab and move, then click Copy to file.
+4. After clicking the Details tab, click Copy to file.

-7. Click Browse to select the path where you want to save the file, and then click Next.
+7. Click Browse to select the folder where you want to save the file, then click Next.

 8. Click Finish.
-The Certificate Export Wizard is complete.
+The certificate export wizard will complete.

-9. Open the exported file in TEXT file format and check the value.
+9. Open the exported file as a TEXT file and verify the values.

-You can extract the Root certificate of the Certificate Chain required when registering a user certificate.
+You can extract the root certificate of the certificate chain required for user certificate enrollment.

 To extract the Root certificate value, follow these steps.

-1. Run the crt file format certificate file on PC.
-The certificate window appears.
+1. Run the certificate file in crt format on the PC.
+The certificate window will appear.

-• If it is in PEM file format, change the file format to crt.
+• If the file is in PEM format, convert it to a .crt file.

-3. Click the topmost Root certificate and click Certificate View.
+3. Click the topmost Root certificate and click View Certificate.

-4. Click the Details tab and move, then click Copy to file.
+4. After clicking the Details tab, click Copy to File.

 8. Click Finish.
-The Certificate Export Wizard is complete.
+The certificate export wizard will complete.

-9. Open the exported file in TEXT file format and check the value.
+9. Open the exported file in TEXT format and verify the values.

-• The extracted certificate value must have —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—- items at the beginning and end.
+• The start and end of the extracted certificate value must include the —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—- entries.

-This explains how to enter the extracted Intermediate (Subordinate) certificate and Root certificate values into the Certificate Chain item when creating a Certificate Manager.
+This explains how to enter the extracted Intermediate (Subordinate) certificate and Root certificate values into the Certificate Chain field when creating a Certificate Manager.

 Reference

-For detailed information on creating a Certificate Manager, please refer to Creating a Certificate Manager.
+For detailed instructions on creating a Certificate Manager, see Create Certificate Manager.

-To enter the Intermediate (Subordinate) certificate and Root certificate values in the Certificate Chain item, follow these procedures.
+To enter the Intermediate (Subordinate) certificate and Root certificate values into the Certificate Chain field, follow these steps.

-1. Intermediate (Subordinate) certificate file and Root certificate file should be run in text file format.
+1. Execute the Intermediate (Subordinate) certificate file and the Root certificate file as text files.

-• Include the certificate value, including —–BEGIN CERTIFICATE—– at the beginning and —–END CERTIFICATE—- at the end, and paste it.
+• Paste it, including the —–BEGIN CERTIFICATE—– at the beginning and the —–END CERTIFICATE—- at the end of the certificate value.

 4. Copy the entire value of the Root certificate file.

-5. Paste it into the Certificate Chain input area of the Certicafate Manager Creation page.
+5. Paste it into the Certificate Chain input area on the Create Certicafate Manager page.

-• Includes the —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—- at the start and end of the certificate value and paste it.
+• Paste it, including the —–BEGIN CERTIFICATE—– at the beginning and —–END CERTIFICATE—- at the end of the certificate value.